songlinjian/Parallel-Root-KSK-Rollover/paralleled_root_for_ksk_rollover.md

 DNSSEC is a technology to keep origin authentication and data integrity of DNS.
 There is a consensus in the technical community that that maintaining an up-to-date DNSSEC Root Zone KSK is essential to ensuring DNSSEC-validating DNS resolvers continue to function following the rollover.
 ICANN as IANA Functions Operator are responsible for the Root Zone KSK rollover.
 For more information please visit [www.icann.org/resources/pages/ksk-rollover][1].

 At the time of writing, the Root Zone KSK is expected to undergo a carefully-organized rollover as described in [2017 KSK Rollover Operational Implementation Plan][2].
 However, the [process is postponed][3] on 27 September 2017 due to some recently obtained data showing significant number of resolvers used by Internet Service Providers (ISPs) and Network Operators are not yet ready for the Key Rollover.
-Further details on the data and reasoning behind the postponement were given afterwards.
+Further details on [the data and reasoning behind the postponement][13] were given afterwards.

 Note that the recent update on the Root KSK Rollover Project shows that ICANN is calling for feedback and input from the community on generally "how & when to proceed", more specific, the objective criteria and metric to indicate right time to roll the key.